johnwslee/extrucal/README.md

 - `tube_plot()`
   - This function generate a plot containing the required screw RPM with respect to line speed and extruder size

+**4. functions in `extrucal.rod_extrusion`**

+- `rod_cal()`
+  - This function calculates the required throughput for rods given the outer diameter, line speed, solid polymer density, and number of die holes

+- `rod_table()`
+  - This function generate a table containing the required screw RPM with respect to line speed and extruder size

+- `rod_plot()`
+  - This function generate a plot containing the required screw RPM with respect to line speed and extruder size

 ## Usage

 `extrucal` can be used to calculate extrusion throughput and to generate tables and plots of various parameters in extrusion processes